Melatonin Make You Feel Groggy? Try This Sleep Supplement Instead

 The deep and restorative sleep you've always dreamt about*

-That's why mindbodygreen chose the ingredient as the star player in our first sleep supplement, magnesium+.* The form of magnesium we chose, magnesium glycinate, is highly bioavailable (meaning your body is good at absorbing it) and can be taken right before bedtime.
+That's why mindbodygreen chose the ingredient as the star player in our first sleep supplement, sleep support+.* The form of magnesium we chose, magnesium glycinate, is highly bioavailable (meaning your body is good at absorbing it) and can be taken right before bedtime.
 And due to the way it interacts with the CNS, the mineral can help promote more restful nights and more alert mornings.* Unlike melatonin, it is also safe to take every night—though you should talk to your doctor before introducing any supplement to your routine.*

 The bottom line.